 Sonus Global Services offers professional consulting and services that support our industry-leading IP communications solutions.
 Through a wide range of service offerings, our consultants provide the skill and expertise to help communications service providers and enterprises transform their communications networks, from network engineering and design through network integration and commissioning to network operations.
-We believe our service offerings accelerate our customers' return on investment, optimize their operational capability, enhance their network's performance and health, and help them generate new revenue.
+We believe our service offerings accelerate our customers'

+return on investment, optimize their operational capability, enhance their network's performance and health, and help them generate new revenue.
 In addition to end-to-end design, integration and deployment services, our Global Services team offers customized engagements, training workshops, interoperability/verification testing and around-the-clock technical support worldwide.

-The Sonus Global Services team is an important part of our success, providing our customers with:
+The Sonus Global Services team provides our customers with:

-- A full-service portfolio including consulting, integration, deployment, migration, operation support, monitoring and managed services; - Global reach through our worldwide service organization and partner presence in all major global markets; - · Program managers who use a disciplined methodology for all deployment and integration projects; and - Consistent execution in the design, deployment and support of the world's largest and most advanced networks.
+- · A full-service portfolio including consulting, integration, deployment, migration, operation support, monitoring and managed services; - Global reach through our worldwide service organization and partner presence in all major global markets; - Program managers who use a disciplined methodology for all deployment and integration projects; and - Consistent execution in the design, deployment and support of the world's largest and most advanced networks.

-In addition to global support teams, at December 31, 2015, Sonus Global Services maintained regional service desks located in Westford, Massachusetts(United States), Tokyo (Japan), Prague (Czech Republic), Ottawa (Canada), Mexico City (Mexico) and Kuala Lumpur (Malaysia), and a customer test center located in Richardson, Texas (United States).
+In addition to global support teams, as of December 31, 2016, Sonus Global Services maintained regional service desks located in Westford, Massachusetts (United States), Tokyo (Japan), Prague (Czech Republic), Ottawa (Canada), Mexico City (Mexico) and Kuala Lumpur (Malaysia), and both a service desk and customer test center in Richardson, Texas (United States).